xprilion/fireshort/README.md

 4. Modern, Material UI (we all love this!)
 5. **Actively under development**

+### Why another URL shortener?

+I come from the PHP era.
+Back then we had [YOURLS](https://yourls.org) which gave us a perfect self-hosted URL shortener on our domains.
+But the YOURLS UI now feels ancient and honestly, with the availability of amazing new tech, its a sin to not use them.

+This project has been created with the goal of providing a modern re-do of YOURLS and at the same time, introduce new features wherever possible!

 ## Requirements

 You'll need to make the following set up: